chrisuka/42_libft/README.md

 but it is also very much WIP.

 ## TODO:
+* Makefile should be able to build .so despite .a existing
+* add PRE_BUILD_MESSAGE for make targets
+* fix Makefile colors
 * write a script to automate building a moulinette-compliant directory with only needed files